vyragootoglobal-web/LAZV-CHAIN/LAZV-chain/docs/RECOVERY.md

-# LAZV Chain Recovery
+## Recovery Logic

 If all nodes disappear:

-1. Read last Polygon checkpoint
+- Polygon checkpoint defines last public truth
-2. Extract height + hash
+- Any builder may restart the chain
-3. Start new seed node
+- No permission required
-4. Continue chain from last valid state
+- Forking allowed

-LAZV is designed to survive maintainer absence.
+LAZV survives through code, not people.